top of page

 3. Think Like a Trainee

-• Assume the reader is synthesizing large volumes of information quickly and may not have your depth of knowledge in a certain disease space
+• Assume your reader is synthesizing large volumes of information quickly and may not have your depth of knowledge in a certain disease space

 • Brief context for each decision point